this is a common problem we all face?

-Most performance problems revolve around speed, response time, load time and poor scalability.
+Most performance problems revolve around speed, response time, load time, and poor scalability.
 Speed is often one of the most important attributes of an application.
 A slow running application will lose potential users.

 Performance Testing is done to make sure an app runs fast enough to keep a user’s attention and interest.
 It also uncovers what needs to be improved before the product goes to market.
-Without Performance Testing, software is likely to suffer from issues such as:
+Without Performance Testing, the software is likely to suffer from issues such as:

 - Running slow while several users use it simultaneously